OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

 .. option:: -alg Wilson|Riley

+    Starting with GDAL 3.3, the Riley algorithm (see Riley, S.J., De Gloria, S.D., Elliot, R. (1999): A Terrain Ruggedness that Quantifies Topographic Heterogeneity.
+    Intermountain Journal of Science, Vol.5, No.1-4, pp.23-27) is available and the new default value.
+This algorithm uses the square root of the sum of the square of the difference between a central pixel and its surrounding cells.
+This is recommended for terrestrial use cases.

-    The default is Wilson (see Wilson et al 2007, Marine Geodesy 30:3-35), which uses the  mean difference between a central pixel and its surrounding cells.
+    The Wilson (see Wilson et al 2007, Marine Geodesy 30:3-35) algorithm uses the mean difference between a central pixel and its surrounding cells.
     This is recommended for bathymetric use cases.

-    Starting with GDAL 3.3, the Riley algorithm is available (see Riley, S.J., De Gloria, S.D., Elliot, R. (1999): A Terrain Ruggedness that Quantifies Topographic Heterogeneity.
-    Intermountain Journal of Science, Vol.5, No.1-4, pp.23-27), which uses the square root of the sum of the square of the difference between a central pixel and its surrounding cells.
-This is recommended for terrestrial use cases.

 TPI
 ^^^